-I gently pressed to get more information but was met with strong expectations that I would be able to be superman by naming her business and just creating something really amazing.
+I gently pressed to get more information but was met with strong expectations that I would be able to be superman by naming her business and creating something really amazing from scratch.
 I told her we’d be happy to help but she would have to contribute more to the process.

 Brand Identity

-Developing a rock solid brand that gains recognition is absolutely essential for your business, but you need to start with understanding who you are and where you are going, what you offer, and who you are trying to reach.
+Developing a rock solid brand that gains recognition is absolutely essential for your business, but you need to start with understanding your core brand messaging.
+Things like who you are (identity), where you are going (vision), your offer (products/services), and who you are trying to reach (audience) are important to understand first.

-When a company’s brand is ill-defined or even worse not defined at all, a logo has no structure to be built upon.
+When a company’s brand message is not clearly defined, a logo has no foundation to be built upon.

 Logo design and branding are two different things.
-You see, branding provides the context for effective logo design, which answers the question, why logos are so hard to get right.
+You see, branding provides the context for effective logo design.

-When a company’s brand is ill-defined or even worse not defined at all, a logo has no structure to be built upon.
+When a company’s brand is not clearly defined, a logo has no foundation to be built upon.
 It becomes an elusive object subject to the whim of “in the moment” personal preference.
 So what do you do?
-You must define your brand.
+You must answer some difficult questions and define your brand.

 Your brand identity can encompass areas such as personality, uniqueness, emotion, tone, company culture, history, vision, mission, key messaging, core values and more.

 Your business should offer solutions to the problems and needs of your customers.
-Being and staying in touch with these is a great way to fuel ongoing service and product offerings.
+Staying in touch with these is a great way to fuel ongoing service and product offerings.

 Equally important is understanding the people who will interact with your business.
 This includes your target audience along with all their tastes, preferences, and patterns.